-Your cover letter is your opportunity to highlight your education, skills, and qualifications for the job.
-In addition to your referral, you will have the chance to mention a few specific examples of why you are the best candidate for the position, and give more detail than you can on your resume.
+Your cover letter also provides an opportunity to briefly highlight your education, skills, and qualifications for the job.
+In addition to mentioning your referral, you'll have the chance to add a few specific examples of why you are the best candidate for the position and share other details not included on your resume.

 The referral doesn't have to be a business connection.
 You can ask anyone you know at the company or who has a contact at the company if they would recommend you for a job.